Rapyd-Samples/RapydOpenAPI/readme.md

 # RapydOpenAPI

-This repository contains the OpenAPI specifications for Rapyd.
+This official repository contains the OpenAPI specifications for Rapyd.

 ## Structure